 I have obtained ringworm from my kitten!
 What is the best treatment for me to get rid of it and stop the itching?

 It's definitely time to ditch that itch!
 Unlike what the name implies, ringworm is a skin infection caused by fungus (not worms).
-It’s contagious and is transmitted by direct skin-to-skin contact with infected individuals and pets, or by contact with personal items used by infected individuals, such as combs, brushes, hats, bed sheets, floors, and bathtubs.
+It’s contagious and is transmitted by direct skin-to-skin contact with infected people and pets, or by contact with personal items used by infected people, such as combs, brushes, hats, bed sheets, floors, and bathtubs.
 Ringworm can infect different parts of your body and the infection may look like a “ring” or circle on the skin.
-Treating this fungal infection depends on the location of the affected skin and the severity of the infection.
+Treating ringworm depends on the location of the affected skin and the severity of the infection.

 - Patches of skin that are itchy, scaly, dry, or moist and sometimes may ooze.
 The patches may appear flat and clear at the center with a raised red border and clearly defined edges.
 If on the scalp, hair will become brittle and may break off in the infected area.

 Here's to resuming critter cuddles soon,